 "What?
 Just saying."
 Lenny chuckle, glancing over his shoulder at his daughter to see her shaking her head and trying to not smile at his comment.

 "Hey Lenny, do you hear that Higgins has a son?"

 "Higgins has a son?"
-Rayne sat up, staring at the backdoors of the house to see two of her dad's best friends, Eric Lamonsoff and Kurt McKenzie standing there.
+Rayne sat up to stare at the backdoors of the house where she watched two of her father's best friends, Eric Lamonsoff and Kurt McKenzie walking over to the pool.

 "Whoa!
 Is that Rayne!"

 "Rayne!"
 Lenny exclaimed, but snicker with his best friends as they had to agree with Rayne.
-Out of all of the friends, Marcus was the playboy one, who always slept with various women and he likes to get drunk at times.
+Out of all of the friends, Marcus was the playboy one, who always slept with various women and he liked to get drunk at all times.

 "So, has anyone seen this kid of his?"
 Rayne asked them as she lean back in her patio seat with her right leg crossed over her left.

 "I wonder how nervous Higgins is."
 Lenny thought out loud, putting his right hand underneath his chin and making a humming sound.